 Riders are happy because they can get from A to B cheaper and faster.
-Driver are happy because they can earn a living (or extra money) as a cab driver without dealing with the logistics of a cab company which have been historically some of America's worst run businesses.
+Drivers are happy because they can earn a living (or extra money) as a cab driver without dealing with the logistics of a cab company which have been historically some of America's worst run businesses.
 Of course, Uber is happy too because they make so much profit by brokering the transaction that their company may be worth as much as $40 billion.

 When drivers sign up to drive for Uber, they are not being hired as an employee of the company.
 And when riders catch a ride from an Uber driver, they technically at least, are not getting a ride from Uber.
-Their contract is pretty clear, claiming that Uber merely facilitates communication between riders and "third party providers."
+Their contract is pretty clear, claiming that Uber merely facilitates communication between riders and "third-party providers."
 And, of course, they waive all liability "arising from or in any way related to" Uber drivers.

 So the question is can you sue Uber when one of its drivers injures you in a car accident.
 Can you sue Uber directly when one of its drivers negligently causes harm?
 Uber has and will continue to be sued directly.
 You can make the argument that the drivers are actually de facto employees of Uber.
 Will a judge agree?
-Under Maryland law and probably every other jurisdiction, this argument has little argument of success.
+Under Maryland law and probably every other jurisdiction, this argument has little chance of success.

 The good news is that for most people injured as the result of Uber's negligence -- and all Uber passengers -- there is a million dollar car insurance policy that will cover the loss.
-Importantly, this policy also has $1 million in uninsured motorist coverage so if you are hurt in an accident by the negligence of someone other than the Uber driver, you can still make a claim on this $1 million policy even if the at-fault driver does not have $1 million in coverage.
-This is usually not enough money in a wrongful death case in Maryland but it is still more coverage than is needed in the vast majority of personal injury accident claims.Uber's Insurance Coverage
+Importantly, this policy also has $1.25 million in uninsured motorist coverage so if you are hurt in an accident by the negligence of someone other than the Uber driver, you can still make a claim on this $1 million policy even if the at-fault driver does not have $1 million in coverage.
+This is usually not enough money in a wrongful death case in Maryland but it is still more coverage than is needed in the vast majority of personal injury accident claims.Uber's Auto Insurance Coverage

 But there is a bigger problem.
 Passenger insurance companies often will not cover claims arising from commercial activity and they draw the line of what is commercial activity differently than Uber does.
 So there can be a real gap in insurance coverage between that million dollar policy and the driver's auto insurance policy.How This Created a Real Problem